butter9scotch/RISCVBusiness/source_code/caches/l1/uvm-tb/readme.md

   - ensure miss propogates with correct addr to mem bus
     - need to read data from same address
     - need to write data back to memory on eviction
+  - TODO: ensures that snoops to cache work properly (vague because I still don't really know what this means...)
   - ensure that no mem bus transactions occur without ren/wen
     - //TODO: this will probably change if we do prefetching
       - PrRd A // miss